 - 9 ounces pasta - see notes, you can also use 1/2 pound or 8 ounces

-- 6 tablespoons salted butter - olive oil, or vegan butter
+- 6 tbsp salted butter - olive oil, or vegan butter

 - 2 cloves garlic - minced

-- 1 tablespoon lemon zest - from 1 lemon
+- 1 tbsp lemon zest - from 1 lemon

 - 2 cups roughly chopped baby spinach

-- 1 tablespoon chopped fresh parsley - or basil
+- 1 tbsp chopped fresh parsley - or basil

 - 1 pound peeled shrimp - thawed and drained if frozen